pliu/k8splayground/README.md

 # K8sPlayground
-K8sPlayground is a kind-based (Kubernetes in Docker) environment built to facilitate experimentation with a tight feedback loop, thus accelerating learning and understanding of k8s, related tooling, and k8s applications.
+K8sPlayground is a kind-based (Kubernetes in Docker) environment built to facilitate experimentation with a tight feedback loop, thus accelerating learning and understanding of containers, Kubernetes, and related tooling and applications.

 As its name suggests, kind works by spinning up Docker containers to act as "hosts" in a Kubernetes cluster.
 These Docker "hosts" are subsequently managed by kubeadm to set up Kubernetes components (e.g., kubelet, etcd, api-server, controller-manager, scheduler, kindnet [CNI implementation], coreDNS, kube-proxy).